bonny/WordPress-Simple-History/readme.txt

 - Fix error when categories changes was shown in the log.
 Fixes https://wordpress.org/support/topic/php-notice-undefined-variable-term_object/.
 - Fix error when a ACF Field Group was saved.
 - Fix error when the IP address anonymization function tried to anonymize an empty IP adress.
 Could happen when for example running wp cron locally on your server.
+- Fix error when calling the REST API with an API endpoint with a closure as the callback.
+Fixes https://github.com/bonny/WordPress-Simple-History/issues/141.
 - Rewrote logger loading method so now it's possible to name your loggers in a WordPress codings standard compatible way.
 Also: made a bit more code more WordPress-ish.
 - The post types in the `skip_posttypes` filter are now also applied to deleted posts.